-WildlifeDirect is helping women from three communities in Imbirikani in Amboseli, Kenya, to develop new livelihoods strategies employing traditional Maasai beadwork skills.
-Beaded denim jackets and other fashion products are being produced and marketed through a new company: the Oltome-Nadupo Women’s Company.
-This is made up 147 Maasai women who were initially members of different groups (Siana, Makutano and Osiram) who joined together, registered a business company to enable them Business to business transaction and hence make profit.
-83% of this women are widowed and whose families depend on them for livelihoods.
+WildlifeDirect worked with women from three communities in Imbirikani in Amboseli, Kenya, to develop new livelihoods strategies employing traditional Maasai beadwork skills.
+Beaded denim jackets and other fashion products were produced and marketed through the women’s company: the Oltome Nadupo Women Group Company made up 147 Maasai women who were initially members of different groups (Siana, Makutano and Osiram).
+The registration of the new company provided the women with a legitimate avenue for doing business and trading with other partners in a transparent manner.
+83% of these women are widows and breadwinners in their families.
 The project was initiated by Kenya’s First Lady’s Office and funded through the United Nations Development Program (UNDP).
-This project will enhance the business potential of fashion beadwork by helping the women develop a range of high-value, high-quality products for the international market.
-In addition to contributing to improved livelihoods for the women and their families, the project will contribute to elephant conservation by diversifying livelihoods away from the farming activities that bring people into conflict with elephants.
+This project enhanced the business potential of fashion bead work by helping the women develop a range of high-value, high-quality products for the international market.
+In addition to contributing to improved livelihoods for the women and their families, the project contributed to elephant conservation by diversifying livelihoods away from the farming activities that bring people into conflict with elephants.

-The aim is to provide a successful model for sustainable development among communities living with elephants.
+The aimed to provide a successful model for sustainable development among communities living with elephants.

-The women products are currently being retailed in 4 outlets in Nairobi, including:
+During the project period, the women products were retailed in 4 outlets in Nairobi, including:

 - Kiko Romeo Fashion shop Yaya Centre

 - Pink skink – Wilson airport

 For all enquiries, please contact Joy Omulupi: firstname.lastname@example.org.